Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 ## Final statment:

-#### I feel like the assignment itself does a great job of teaching you how to make the stuff it tells you to.
-I recommend if you get stuck on a part while trying to replicate it to either google it or check out the "Instruction" part of the document.
-(The videos along with the text should help you.)
+#### I feel like the assignment itself, if you are going this in the same engineering class as me, does a great job of teaching you how to make the stuff it tells you to.
+Should you need help, you can find stuff on google or check out the "Instruction" part of every document I have linked.